AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/003-dinner-with-family.md

 Rider laughed, "Don't leave me with these two."

 I gave him a wry smile and shrugged.
 "Sorry."
 I was dialing Sage's number as I headed outside to take the call.
-It wasn't much quieter outs
+It wasn't much quieter outside but at least I wouldn't be disrupting someone else's dinner.

+"You got a location?"
+I asked Sage when he picked up.

+"I do."
+He said.
+"He wasn't hard to find.
+But you aren't going to like it."

+"Where is he?"
+I asked, "As long as he's not dead I think I can deal with it."

+Sage sighed.
+"He's in Vegas."

+"What?"
+I asked.

+"His phone is in Vegas.
+His secondary phone is in Vegas."
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5NDA2MTU5NSwxNTgwOTY0NjIyLC01Nz
+eyJoaXN0b3J5IjpbLTEyMDExNDI5MiwxNTgwOTY0NjIyLC01Nz
 YxNzM2MDAsMTg4NzQxOTk4NSw5MTA5ODMyNzddfQ==
 -->